braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/user_update.md

 #### Example: Updating the user's wishlist

-By adding or removing an item to an array, you can update the user's wishlist. <!--Note for Josh - want to resize the example images -->
+By adding or removing an item to an array, you can update the user's wishlist.

 ![][9]{: style="max-width:90%;"}